-Preserving the memory of endangered glaciers
+Preserving the memory of glaciers for future generations

 Creating a global ice archive sanctuary for ice core records in Antarctica - a continent devoted to peace and science, to preserve a legacy critical to future research.